Maaack/Godot-Game-Template/README.md

 - `MainMenu.tscn` is where a player can start the game, change settings, watch credits, or quit.
 It can link to the path of a game scene to play, and the packed scene of an options menu to use.
 - `SceneLoader.gd` is an autoload script.
 It can load scenes in the background or with a loading screen (`LoadingScreen.tscn` by default).
 - `Credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for it's scrolling text label.
+- `ProjectMusicController.tscn` is an autoload scene that keeps music playing between scenes.
+It detects music stream players as they are added to the scene tree, reparents them to itself, and blends the tracks.
-- The `UISoundController` node automatically attaches sounds to buttons, tab bars, sliders, and line edits in the scene. `UISoundControllerAutoload.tscn` can be enabled in the project autoloads to apply settings project-wide.
+- The `UISoundController` node automatically attaches sounds to buttons, tab bars, sliders, and line edits in the scene. `ProjectUISoundController.tscn` can used to apply UI sound effects project-wide.
 - `InGameMenuController.gd` controls opening and closing a menu and pausing the game in the background.
 - The `PauseMenuController` node loads the `PauseMenu.tscn` (using `InGameMenuController.gd`) when triggering `ui-cancel`.
 - `GameUI.tscn` is a demo game scene that displays recognized action inputs, and features the `PauseMenuController` node, the `LevelLoader` node to advance through levels, and `InGameMenuController.gd` to show `SuccessScene.tscn` or `FailureScene.tscn`.